port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 - Save the `Organization ID` for later;
 - Set up the default EKSaaS configuration in the Upbound organization;
 - Deploy a control plane (or many) and save their `identifiers` for later;
-- Create an API token and save it for later.
+- Create an API token and save it for later:
+  * Click on the dropdown over your name at the top right corner;
+  * Click on "My Account";
+  * On the left side menu, select "API Tokens";
+  * Click on "Create New Token";
+  * Enter a name for your token and click "Create Token";
+  * Save the access ID and token for later.

 <h3>Port</h3>

 - This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
-- It would be best to start off with a clean Port environment.
-Make sure that the Port organization used in the demo doesn't have any entities or blueprints.
 - Save the Port organization's `CLIENT_ID` and `CLIENT_SECRET` for later ([how to find your Port credentials](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials)).

 <h3>Git repository</h3>

-The actions backend, and the state of the different control planes will be handled in a github repository.
-For Port to interact with the new Github repo, you will need Port's Github app to be installed ([install Port's github app](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/installation)).
+The actions backend, and the state of the different control planes will be handled in a GitHub repository.
+For Port to interact with the new GitHub repo, you will need Port's GitHub app to be installed ([install Port's GitHub app](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/installation)).

-Create a new git repository, and make sure that Port's Github app is installed on it either by:
+Create a new git repository, and make sure that Port's GitHub app is installed on it either by:
-- installing Port's github app on all the repositories in the used Github organization;
+- Installing Port's GitHub app on all the repositories in the used GitHub organization;
-- or by adding the new repository to the allowed repository list of Port's Github app in the organization.
+- Or by adding the new repository to the allowed repository list of Port's GitHub app in the organization.

-Also make sure that Github actions [allow creating and approving pull requests](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) in your repository.
+Also make sure that GitHub actions [allow creating and approving pull requests](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) in your repository.

 **Note:** _Save the name of your new repository for later._
 :::